helm/helm/docs/workflow/team-workflows.md

 ### Helm Official

 The _Helm Official_ project focuses on maintaining a repository of high-quality production-ready charts.
-Charts may be contributed by anyone in the broad community, and they are vetted and maintained by the Helm Official core contributors.
+Charts may be contributed by anyone in the broad community, and they are vetted and maintained by the charts-maintainers team in the Github Kubernetes organization.

 Stage | Devel | Review | Release | Store | Use
 ------|-------|--------|---------|-------|-----